kivy/python-for-android/doc/source/apis.rst

 - The class that must be wrapped depends on the bootstrap.
-This is because Pyjnius is using the bootstrap's java source code to get a reference to the current activity, which both the Pygame and SDL2 bootstraps store in the ``mActivity`` static variable.
+This is because Pyjnius is using the bootstrap's java source code to get a reference to the current activity, which the bootstraps store in the ``mActivity`` static variable.
 This difference isn't always important, but it's important to know about.
 - The code closely follows the Java API - this is exactly the same set of function calls that you'd use to achieve the same thing from Java code.